 A TENS unit does not produce side effects.
 Another of the many great things about a TENS unit is that it’s side effect free.
 This is one reason so many health professionals recommend TENS treatment over drug-based approaches to pain relief.
 Of course being side effect free means using the device only as directed.

 A TENS unit provides non-invasive treatment.
-Treatment with a TENS unit is not only drug free treatment it’s also completely non-invasive.
+Treatment with a TENS unit is not only drug-free treatment; it’s also completely non-invasive.
 Simply attach the pads (electrodes) to or near the affected area and turn the machine on to your preferred settings.
-When you’re done treating one area simply move the electrodes.
+When you finish with one area, simply move the electrodes to the next.

 A TENS unit is both portable and discreet.
 Most TENS units can fit in the palm of your hand.
 And most come with some sort of carrying case or sack.
 That’s good because it allows you to take the unit with you when you go on vacation or travel to see family and friends.
 Many people worry that the unit won’t be allowed on an airplane.
 But according to the TSA you can carry a TENS unit in any checked or carry-on bag (16).

 Q: What is a TENS unit?